estuary/flow/site/docs/concepts/import.md

 ```

 ## Fetch behavior

+THIS MAY OR MAY NOT STILL BE TRUE

 Flow resolves, fetches, and validates all imports in your local environment during the catalog build process,
 and then includes their fetched contents within the published catalog on the Estuary servers.